Winnipeg Recreation and Parks Strategies

 The City is facing some difficult challenges in maintaining its aging infrastructure and making new investments to meet future needs.
 As Winnipeg continues to grow and change, the need to make strategic, forward-thinking decisions to ensure the City can deliver high-quality recreation and parks services is essential.
 The strategies are needed to guide programs, services, policies, standards and procedures, and future investment in existing and new infrastructure.

 The City’s Community Services and Public Works departments are partnering to complete the project.
 An external consultant team with expertise in policy development for recreation and parks services has been hired to undertake the project.

 The City has a budget of $800,000 to complete the project.
 City Council approved funds for the development of the Strategies in the 2016 and 2017 capital budgets.

-An interim Discussion Paper will be available in summer 2018 and the Strategies will be completed in spring 2019.
+An interim Discussion Paper will be available in winter 2019 and the Strategies will be completed in fall 2019.